ceph/calamari-clients/dashboard/README.md

 This approach has the advantage of centralizing the polling for the dashboard in a single place and decouples the widgets from their data source.
 It also allows us to handle global updates to cluster ids in a few places rather than many which can lead to cascading event updates.

 ###Request Tracker
 Tracking long running tasks and notifications.
-The Calamari clients use indexdb to share outstand request ids for the purposes of posting notifications to the UI when something of interest has occurred, like the completion of a long running task.
+The Calamari clients use indexdb to share outstanding request ids for the purposes of posting notifications to the UI when something of interest has occurred, like the completion of a long running task.

 ## JS Libraries and their usage with clients
 1. BackboneJS & MarionetteJS - Views, Models, Collections and Memory Management